s2seweis/sql-starter/README.md

 - Add Most importnant commands from the console to Best Practise Project
 - PG Module used to set up a connection to Postgres and runs some SQL/ very popular in the node community

+## Testing
+- One to Many Relationship
+- Many to Many Relationship

+## Joins:
+1. Inner Join
+2. Left Join
+3. Right Join
+4. Full Join
+5. Cross Join
+6. Self Join

-## Tomorrow
+## For the Future:
-- Rearrange the project, create following database shop-v1 with thow following tables: see the file Relational Model stored in the folder: postgre-sql

-2. Start to use Babel ?
-Makes it sense?
+- Start to use Babel ?
-3. Start to use Webpack?
-Makes it sense?
+- Start to use Webpack?